 Always have clean towels, a hot water bottle, a feeding bottle or syringe and some specialist substitute cat milk replacement (not cow or goat milk) handy.
 If all went well, just leave the queen alone and make sure she has access to food, water and litter box near her, but far enough not to be reached by her kittens.

-2-4 Months of Age: This is the time when they reached the peak of their peskiness and playfulness.
-Pretty much any time they are ready to play and you should arm yourself with the cat toys applicable for your kittens for a much better playtime, such as ones available at https://activefelinesolutions.com.au/.
+This is the time when they reached the peak of their peskiness and playfulness.
+Pretty much any time they are ready to play and you should arm yourself with the cat toys applicable for your kittens for a much better playtime, such as like these: (Sungpunet Pack of 5 Furry Kitten Mouse Cat Toys with Feathers and Hair or Cat Interactive Ball Toy Automatic Spinning Tumbler with Chase Light and Food Dispenser for Kitty - Amazon) may available at local pet stores or online stores like the activefelinesolutions.
 This will ensure you that you'll get the best toys that is safe for your kitten.

 Your kitten is reaching an age of adolescence and therefore, sexual maturity.
 Playtime is still an important activity for them but with the addition of disciplining them if necessary.
 Your playtime with your cat should also satisfy their instinctive desires, like playing pretend hunting.
 At approximately six months is the time to plan for your kittens to be spayed or neutered to avoid unwanted kittens.